-There are four common incurable STIs: HSV/Herpes (Herpes Simplex Virus), HPV (Human Papillomavirus) HBV (Hepatitis B), HIV (Human Immunodeficiency Virus).
-According to the World Health Organization, globally, people between the ages of 15 to 49 get over 1 million STI infections per day.
-STIs are very widespread.
-In order to stay protected from STIs, you need to have a thorough understanding of the risks and symptoms.
+There are four common incurable STIs and STDs: HSV/Herpes (Herpes Simplex Virus), HPV (Human Papillomavirus) HBV (Hepatitis B), HIV (Human Immunodeficiency Virus).
+According to the World Health Organization, globally, people between the ages of 15 to 49 get over 1 million STI and STD infections per day.
+STIs and STDs are widespread, so in order to stay protected you should have a thorough understanding of the risks and symptoms.

-If you think you may have contracted an STI, or if you’re sexually active with more than a single partner, then you may want to get tested quickly.
+If you think you may have contracted an STI, or if you’re sexually active, then you may want to get tested.
 With Mira, lab testing is part of your monthly membership.
-You can get tested with next-day results for as little as $99.
+You can get tested with next-day results for $99.
 Sign up today and schedule your appointment.

 STIs vs. STDs

 STI stands for “sexually transmitted infections.”
 On the other hand, STD stands for “sexually transmitted diseases.”
 Though these terms are mostly interchangeable, there’s a subtle differentiation between them.
 STI implies that though the person has been infected, the disease has yet to manifest as symptoms or the person isn’t considered infectious to others.
 For instance, HPV or Herpes isn’t always infectious.